Mirror anomaly in fermionic topological orders

-These lifting coefficients are summarized in Table \ref{tab:so3}.
+The lifting coefficients are summarized in Table \ref{tab:so3}.
 The anomaly indicator $\eta_{\mathcal{M}}$ can be obtained by Eq.~\eqref{eq:etam-alt}.
 We obtain

 It shows that $ SO(3)_3^{+}$ lives on the surface of 3D TCSCs with an index $\nu=3$, and $ SO(3)_3^{-}$ lives on the surface of 3D TCSCs with an index $\nu=13$.
-This agrees, and should agree, with the results of Eq.~\eqref{eq:etam}.
+This agrees, and should agree, with Eq.~\eqref{eq:etam}.

 There are many other mirror SETs that our method can be applied for.
 For example, the time-reversal symmetric (T-Pfaffian)$_\pm$ theories discussed in Refs.~\cite{chen14a,bonderson13, metlitski14} can be easily adapted into mirror SETs.
 We have checked with our method that the mirror version of (T-Pfaffian)$_+$ is anomaly-free, while (T-Pfaffian)$_-$ is anomalous with $\eta_\mathcal{M}=-1$, agreeing with the result of Ref.~\onlinecite{metlitski15a}.
 The calculation is straightforward and similar to the above, so we do not show it here.